-New fathers are also susceptible to parental postpartum depression; about 25 per cent of men experienced these feelings within six months of their child’s birth, but are not screened for postpartum depression like new mothers are.
+New fathers are also susceptible to parental postpartum depression; about 25 per cent of men experienced these feelings within six months of their child’s birth.
+However, men are not screened for postpartum depression like new mothers are.

-Conversations like these will spark more openness about men’s mental health.
-Let’s keep the conversation going and remove the stigma from men’s mental health struggles.
+I hope you can join me as we keep the conversation going and remove the stigma from men’s mental health struggles.

 For more information, please visit: